SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/COMPREHENSIVE_ACHIEVEMENT_REPORT.md

-# ChemML Educational Platform - Comprehensive Achievement Report
+# QeMLflow Educational Platform - Comprehensive Achievement Report

 ## 🎯 Project Overview

-This document provides a comprehensive summary of the complete transformation of ChemML from a legacy codebase into a **world-class educational platform** for computational drug discovery.
+This document provides a comprehensive summary of the complete transformation of QeMLflow from a legacy codebase into a **world-class educational platform** for computational drug discovery.
 This multi-phase project delivered both **enterprise-grade code architecture** and **industry-leading educational bootcamps** that bridge academic learning with real-world pharmaceutical and biotech applications.

 ## 📊 Key Metrics & Achievements